rouvinerh/tp/docs/UserGuide.md

 * `TIME` is a `HH:mm` format (i.e. `14:15`) representing the time of the appointment.

 * `DESCRIPTION` is a string (i.e. `review checkup with surgeon`) representing the details of the appointment.
-The string can **only contain alphanumeric characters and spaces**.
+The description can **only contain alphanumeric characters, spaces, inverted commas and quotes**.

-> ⚠️ Other characters entered in the appointment description will trigger an error!

 Examples: